 The Multiple PVC Settings allow you to Add, Delete or Edit multiple PVCs connection for advanced ADSL service.

 The Advanced ADSL settings allow you to choose which ADSL modulation settings your modem router will support.

-D-Link do not recommend that you change these settings unless directed to do so by your ISP.
+D-Link does not recommend you to change these settings unless directed to do so by your ISP.